dgittins/Metagenomics/annotation/genepredictionProdigal.md

 ```

 \
-4. Append bin name and number to each sequence
+4. **Optional** - Append bin name and number to each sequence; useful for parsing/processing annotations

 ```bash
 for f in *_proteins.faa